rspamd/rspamd.com/doc/fuzzy_storage.md

 }
 ~~~

-This command creates a **unique**  keypair, where **public** key should be copied manually to the customer's host (e.g. via ssh) or published in any way to guarantee the reliability (e.g. certified digital signature or HTTPS-site hosting).
+The  **public** `pubkey` should be copied manually to the remote host, or published in any way that guarantees the reliability (e.g. certified digital signature or HTTPS-site hosting).
+As always the **private** `privkey` should never be published or shared.

-Each storage can use any number of keys simultaneously:
+Each storage can use any number of keys simultaneously, one for each remote client:

 ~~~ucl
 worker "fuzzy" {